jthetzel/machine-tiler/README.md

 CircleCI will create docker images on all branches and GitShas, uploading them to our ECR repository.

 For more information on deploying see the above machine-ecs repo.

+## Updating ECS-Watchbot

+ecs-watchbot is locked to a specific version, if you bump the version, ensure a ecs-watchbot image is built for the version you are bumping to.

+See the ecs-watchbot ECR for currently built versions